 The takeaway here is simple.
 If you bring something helpful to the table instead of just pushing a product, your audience will appreciate and share that information.
 And that means repeat and referral business for you!

-A little content goes a long way.
+One piece of content can go a long way.
 A blog post, for example, can be shared across social media, featured in your weekly email newsletter, or repurposed as an eye-catching infographic.
-Plus, gated content — which requires the reader to fill out a lead capture form — can be used to collect data and generate new leads.
+Plus, gated content—which requires the reader to fill out a lead capture form—can be used to collect data and generate new leads.

 Telling customers you’re available if they have any questions is a nice gesture.
 But wouldn’t it be better if you could demonstrate your expertise on a regular basis and earn your reputation as a go-to industry expert?
 Content marketing gives you that opportunity.

 Want to share some insightful industry statistics?
 Create an infographic.
 Want to guide prospects through a potential process or solution?
 Create a how-to guide.

 Each piece of relevant and helpful content you create and share via online marketing builds your reputation and solidifies you as a top-of-mind resource when questions arise—and when it’s time to make a purchase.